meet the people working in the T&R lab

-Victoria is beginning her fourth year of undergraduate studies at the University of Winnipeg, majoring in Psychology.
-Her research interests revolve around children’s social cognition and reasoning of knowledge.
-In the Thinking and Reasoning Lab, she is currently contributing to a project that investigates how children hold testimony givers responsible for the outcomes of their testimony, depending on the speakers’ characteristics and specific settings.
-In her free time, Victoria enjoys reading and exploring the natural beauty of Manitoba.
+Victoria is finishing her undergraduate studies at the University of Winnipeg, majoring in Psychology.
+Her research interests revolve around children’s reasoning of knowledge, conceptual development, and how people apply their mental organization to organize the real world.
+In the lab, she is currently contributing to a project that investigates how children hold testimony givers responsible for the outcomes of their testimony, depending on the speakers’ characteristics and specific settings.
+In her free time, Victoria enjoys reading, attending live performances, and going on road trips within Manitoba.

 Nerissa is a current Psychology student at The University of Winnipeg.
 Her research interests focus on child development and educational psychology.
 She also engages in work centred on children’s inclusion, numeracy, literacy, and well-being.
 Nerissa had the opportunity to live and work with children while abroad in England for two years.
 In her free time, Nerissa enjoys solving puzzles, playing volleyball, spending time with family, and attending sporting events.